 The side effects for inhaling nicotine through an e-cigarette are very similar to those when using nicotine inhalers.
 Here are the noted possible side effects, listed in more common and less common: Citation

-Note that providing you are moving from traditional tobacco cigarettes to electronic cigarettes, your body will already be adjusted to nicotine intake.
+Note: providing you are moving from traditional tobacco cigarettes to electronic cigarettes, your body will already be adjusted to nicotine intake.
 You will simply be changing the delivery system of that nicotine from tobacco cigarettes to an electronic cigarette.

 IMPORTANT: Nicotine is a known toxin, both ingested and absorbed.
 It is very important as an e-smoker to be aware of the dangers of e-liquid that contains nicotine.
 Symptoms of nicotine poisoning include: